Composite Detection¶

 !
 NOT |

-Based on the selected monitors, if the monitors have groupings, then only when all common groupings of the monitors are in an abnormal state will it resolve as "true".
+Based on the selected monitors, if groupings exist within the monitors, it will only be parsed as "True" when the common groupings of all monitors are all in an abnormal state.

-For example: When selecting Monitor A (hosts 1, 2, 3, 4 generate alerts) and Monitor B (hosts 2, 3, 5, 6 generate alerts), the combined monitor (A&&B) will only return "true" for hosts 2 and 3, generating alerts.
+For example: When Monitor A (hosts 1, 2, 3, 4 generate alerts) and Monitor B (hosts 2, 3, 5, 6 generate alerts) are selected, then the composite monitor (A&&B) will only return "True" for hosts 2 and 3, generating alerts.

 Note